 Holding a copyright allows the owner certain exclusive prerogatives including the right to reproduce and distribute the protected material, the right to prepare derivative works based on the protected material, and (in the case of various artistic works) the right to display or perform the protected work.
 The owner of a copyright may convey to others all or some of the rights inherent in the copyright.
-For example, the owner of a copyright may "assign" all interest in the protected material to another.
-Alternatively, the owner of a copyright may grant a limited permission that allows another to use the protected material.
+For example, the owner of a copyright may grant a limited permission that allows another to use the protected material.
 In some cases, the owner of a copyright may grant a license to another that specifies the nature of any permitted uses of the copyright material.